11 January 2012

 Procurement is also the government activity most vulnerable to waste, fraud and corruption.
 At the Cannes Summit in November 2011, G20 leaders recognised the importance of fair and transparent government procurement systems in their commitment to promote integrity, transparency and accountability.

-Over many years, the OECD has acquired a wealth of experience in identifying good practice in public procurement, leading to the elaboration of the 2008 Fighting corruption in the public sector.
+Over many years, the OECD has acquired a wealth of experience in identifying good practice in public procurement, leading to the elaboration of the 2008 Anti-corruption and integrity in the public sector.
 The Principles, agreed by all Member countries, were developed to help policy-makers reform the whole procurement cycle, from needs assessment to contract management and payment.

 This review is part of the series of OECD peer reviews that help countries assess their procurement systems in line with their commitment to implement the OECD Principles in major spending areas.